 - Items or containers must be labeled “Confidential” and stored in a secure location prior to delivery to the campus e-waste secure media destruction service.

-- The HSU Property Survey form for transfer of computers and equipment with electronic media must be used.
+- The Asset Management Form for transfer of computers and equipment with electronic media must be used.

 - Apple Computer's built-in disk utilities provide options to zero out data (one-pass overwrite) as well as seven-pass and 35-pass overwrite options.
 Secure Hard Disk Eraser provides three-pass and 35-pass overwrite options for Intel-based and compatible computers.